chef/automate/components/docs-chef-io/content/automate/ha-on-premise-deployment-prerequisites.md

 | Bastion Machine   | 1     | 2    | 8   | 150 GB             | m5.large         |/tmp=5%  /root=20%|

 {{< note >}}

-- For **OpenSearch** and **PostgresSQL**, a minimum of three node clusters is required.
-- For production, OpenSearch volume size also depends on the number of nodes and frequency of Chef Infra Client runs and compliance scans.
+For production, OpenSearch volume size also depends on the number of nodes and frequency of Chef Infra Client runs and compliance scans.
 {{< /note >}}

 ### Load Balancer